Architecture

 To run the Cairo Data Processor locally, the following is required:

-Generate Cairo-compatible inputs via Data Processor preprocess.
-This can be generated with the
+Generate Cairo-compatible inputs via the Data Processor preprocess.
+This can be generated with the -c

-The Data Processor preprocess result indicates which MMR with whole datalakes is relevant to the task.
-As Herodotus keeps aggregating new blocks and merging with the MMR, there is a chance that the relevant MMR state (root, size) has been modified.
-For more information on block aggregation, check out the blog.
-To ensure MMR proves validity before running computation in Cairo, we cache the MMR state fetched from the Data Processor preprocessing step by simply calling this load function in the smart contract.
+The Data Processor preprocess result indicates which Merkle Mountain Range (MMR) containing the relevant datalakes is needed for the task.
+As Herodotus keeps aggregating new blocks and merging them into the MMR, there is a chance that the relevant MMR state (root and size) has been modified.
+For more information on block aggregation, check out this blog.
+To ensure the MMR proves validity before running computation in Cairo, we cache the MMR state fetched from the Data Processor preprocessing step by simply calling this load function in the smart contract.

-One Cairo Program’s validation is represented as one fact hash.
-After the Cairo Program finishes running, if it is indeed valid, it sends this fact hash to FactRegistry
+The validation of a Cairo program is represented as a fact hash.
+After the Cairo program finishes running, if it is indeed valid, it sends this fact hash to the FactRegistry

-The way how we check fact finalization is to run cron for targeted tasks, and call isValid
+To check fact finalization, we run a cron job for targeted tasks and call the isValid

-Second, given proofs and root of the Standard Merkle Tree of results and tasks, we can verify the proof within the root and check if it is included in the batch.
+Next, given proofs and the root of the Standard Merkle Tree of results and tasks, we verify the proof within the root to check if it is included in the batch.

-After these two steps of validation, we can confirm the targeted, batched tasks are verified through all the Data Processor steps, and we can store this result on-chain.
-You can access on-chain data in on-chain mapping, that was computed and verified in off-chain using zk proof.
+After these two steps of validation, we can confirm that the targeted batched tasks are verified through all the Data Processor steps, and we can store the result on-chain.
+You can access the on-chain data in the on-chain mapping, which was computed and verified off-chain using a zk-proof.

-Turbo is under development, this section will be updated very soon.
+Note: Turbo is under development.
+This section will be updated very soon.